-A common equity Tier 1 capital ratio, Tier 1 capital ratio, or total capital ratio below the applicable regulatory minimum ratio and the combined capital conservation buffer and the countercyclical buffer might restrict a bank's ability to distribute capital and make discretionary bonus payments.
-As of December 31, 2016, the Company and each of the Banks are all above the applicable combined thresholds.
+For 2017, the minimum capital requirement plus capital conservation buffer and countercyclical capital buffer for CET1 capital, Tier 1 capital and total capital ratios is 5.75%, 7.25% and 9.25%, respectively, for the Company and the Banks.
+A common equity Tier 1 capital ratio, Tier 1 capital ratio, or total capital ratio below the applicable regulatory minimum ratio plus the applicable capital conservation buffer and the applicable countercyclical buffer (if set to an amount greater than zero percent) might restrict a bank's ability to distribute capital and make discretionary bonus payments.
+As of March 31, 2017, the Company and each of the Banks are all above the applicable combined thresholds.